 Besides babysitting, most communities will offer several local options for you to consider.
 Temporary work can often be the best option to provide flexibility.
 These are all jobs coaches’ wives I know have obtained.

 - H & R Block

 - House cleaning

-Weighing out pros and cons in any job situation can be a stressful thing.
+Weighing out the pros and cons of any job situation can be a stressful thing.
 Coaches’ wives are often the most tenacious people I encounter.
-Their lifestyle has exposed them to many personalities and situations that make coaches’ wives ideal for various jobs.
-Most jobs involve someone being hired into their position.
+Their lifestyle has exposed them to many personalities and conditions that make coaches’ wives ideal for various jobs.
+Most remote jobs involve someone who can learn on the go.
+Others require a specific skill set and educational background.
 The process of finding a new job with every move can become frustrating.
-Considering an option that will move with you may be the way to go.
-Regardless of your decision know any company would be lucky to have you!
+Considering an option that will move with you may be a helpful way to continue to pursue your passions, calling, and contribute to the family income.
+Regardless of your decision, know any company would be lucky to have you!